 David Servant is the author of eight books, including Forever Rich, and the The Disciple-Making Minister, a 500-page equipping manual that has been translated into more than 20 languages and is being distributed to tens of thousands of pastors.

-Although David obviously has doctrinal positions, he does not identify with any particular segment with the true Christian church, which consist of all of those who believe in Jesus and have thus submitted to his Lordship.
-David believes that doctrinal divisions among true believers are often a reflection of their disobedience to God's greatest commandments (to love God and one another), and he believes that doctrinal divisions among false believers are an indication of their false conversions.
+Although David has doctrinal positions, he does not identify with any particular segment within the true Christian church, which consist of all of those who believe in Jesus and have thus submitted to his Lordship.
+David believes that doctrinal divisions among professing Christians are often a reflection of their disobedience to God's greatest commandments (to love God and one another) or an indication of their questionable conversions.

-David and Becky have been married for 34 years.
-They have three grown and married children and three grandchildren.
-You can read more about David Servant in a chapter entitled "My Journey" from his book, Through the Needle's Eye.
+David and Becky have been married for 36 years.
+They have three grown and married children and four grandchildren.